moritz-konarski/AUCA/lang_hum_ss/Manas - Texts, Contexts, Traditions HUM-ART-273/duel_fight/analysis_edit.md

 heads like sheeps’, spill their blood like water!
 Manas, you have inspired dread in the peoples all around!
 Manas, never brush up against the White Padishah’s people - did you hear, o my Manas?
-For if you do, my [outraged] Blessing will punish Manas!” | shall have no fear of heroes of any sort, but I shall not go raiding as hitherto!
+For if you do, my [outraged] Blessing will punish Manas!”
+I shall have no fear of heroes of any sort, but I shall not go raiding as hitherto!
 I seized Kayip’s daughter Kara-borukk from the steppe, took Sooruk’s daughter Akılay from the fort as booty - I never married a girl in the customary way, never knew